CONTACT US 020 3129 3301

 The vast majority of the warmest gloves have a waterproof membrane that ensures your hands stay dry.
 The aim is to offer you an effective protection against moisture which is inevitably a vector of cold.
 The most common membrane is probably the Gore-Tex membrane, which is able to keep water out even in extreme rain or snow conditions.
 In addition to this formidable water resistance, it is also known to be breathable and windproof.

-• Gore-Tex Gore Grip: provides an excellent level of grip
+• Gore-Tex Gore Grip: ensures excellent grip

 Insulation